uplocloud/brand-assets-official/README.md

 Just remember, if you’re trying to make a play on words, we pronounce Uplo like “up-low” and not “U-P-L-O”.

 You can also create a wonderfully custom name that represents you or your work.
-Some examples are projects like Pixeldrain, Filebase, and roadie.
+Some examples are Adobe, Google, and Apple.

 ## Logo and Wordmark